Sasol: From fuels to chemicals

 The fuel price is directly linked to the oil price, so is subject to potentially large fluctuations.
 With Sasol only producing fuels, this meant that its profitability was largely governed by external macroeconomic forces over which it had no control.
-How could Sasol be less susceptible to the oil price?
-The answer was right in front of them, in the treasure chest of chemicals co-produced in the Fischer–Tropsch process.
-Chemicals have a higher value per ton of product than fuels.
+In order to become less susceptible to oil price changes, they diversified to chemicals co-produced in the Fischer–Tropsch process.

 In the 1960s ammonia, styrene, and butadiene became the first chemical intermediates sold by Sasol.
 The ammonia was then used to make fertilizers.
 By 1964, Sasol was a major player in the nitrogenous fertilizer market.
 This product range was further extended in the 1980s to include both phosphate- and potassium-based fertilizers.
 Sasol now sells an extensive range of fertilizers and explosives to local and international markets, and is a world leader in its low-density ammonium nitrate technology.

 With the extraction of chemicals from its Fischer–Tropsch product slate coupled with downstream functionalization and on-purpose chemical production facilities, Sasol moved from being just a South African fuels company to become an international integrated energy and chemicals company with over 200 chemical products being sold worldwide.
 Some of the main products produced are diesel, petrol (gasoline), naphtha, kerosene (jet fuel), liquid petroleum gas (LPG), olefins, alcohols, polymers, solvents, surfactants (detergent alcohols and oil-field chemicals), co-monomers, ammonia, methanol, various phenolics, sulphur, illuminating paraffin, bitumen, acrylates, and fuel oil.

 These products are used in the production process of numerous everyday products made worldwide and benefit the lives of millions of people around the world.
 They include hot-melt adhesives, car products, microchip coatings, printing ink, household and industrial paints, mobile phones, circuit boards, transport fuels, compact discs, medical lasers, sun creams, perfumes and plastic bottles.

 In South Africa, the chemical businesses are integrated in the Fischer–Tropsch value chain.
 Outside South Africa, the company operates chemical businesses based on backward integration into feedstock and/or competitive market positions for example in Europe, Asia, and the United States.